ericpruitt/eiml/README.md

 ### Tying it Together ###

 Once EIML is configured as desired, create a shell script to launch it with the necessary parameters.
+EIML will exit with a status of 2 if there is an error that likely cannot be resolved without human intervention such as incorrect login information or invalid command-line flags, and it will exit with a status of 1 for all other errors.

-EIML will automatically reconnect to the IMAP server when it encounters common ephemeral issues, but it may still be a good idea to automatically relaunch the script if it exits with a return code of 1 for maximum resilience.
+Since an exit status of 1 often indicates a temporary network or server-side issue, it may be a good idea to automatically relaunch EIML after a delay if it terminates with an exit status of 1 for improved resilience, e.g.:

+    #!/bin/sh
+    while true; do
+        ./eiml.py ...
+        exit_status="$?"
+        if [ "$exit_status" -ne 1 ]; then
+            exit "$exit_status"
+        else
+            sleep 60
+        fi
+    done

 Options
 -------